 A keen golfer handicap 9, member at Rosanna.
 He maintains his love for the game, despite the fact that the game steadfastly refuses to love him back!

 Handicap 13, enjoys playing new and different golf courses and fortunately, has been aided in this by living in every state in Australia.
 He's also travelled and golfed in over 50 different countries.

-A panellist for a number of golfing publications.
+A panellist for a number of golfing publications, playing golf extensively throughout every Australian State and Territory.
 He is a member at Wollongong Golf Club with a handicap of 12.